 Since the early 1950's, Bedourie has been the administration centre for the shire and provides essential functions and services including health, educational facilities and government services to its residents and surrounding rural properties.
-Bedourie will continue to be the focus for business and council administrative activities within the shire for the foreseeable future.

 Birdsville also provides similar essential functions and services to its residents and surrounding rural properties.
 Previously the administration centre for the shire, Birdsville has become an iconic tourist destination and location for some of the shire's major yearly events.
 Infrastructure and development in Birdsville will continue to be focused on attracting tourism and related support industries as well as providing for the existing residents and surrounding pastoral properties.